gabriel-azion/doc-studies-mocks/newCodeEditor/chatGPT.md

 # Edge Functions ChatGPT integration

-Chat GPT can be used in almost all tasks that involves understanding or generation of natural language or code.
-In the development environment, it can be a tool for boosting developers productivity, being able to:
+[ChatGPT]() can be used in almost all tasks that involves understanding or generation of natural language or code.
+In the development environment, it's a tool used for boosting developers productivity, helping them to:

 - Explain the code being implemented.
 - Generate new code.